trapeze-bell-peter/ror_on_docker/README.md

 and so on.
 I could easily loose one to two hours in the switch and switch back.

 `docker-compose` gives us a way of having different database instances running on the same development machine.
-This gives us the best of both world: we can use Rubymine, rvm and bundler to ensure that the Ruby environment is consistent for developers working on the same branch, while allowing us to run different databases associated with different branches.
-Because we are still running the application locally, our usual tool chain, particularly in Rubymine, works fine with no tweaking.
+This gives us the best of both world: we can use rvm and bundler to ensure that the Ruby environment is consistent for developers working on the same branch, while allowing us to run different databases associated with different branches.
+Because we are still running the application locally, our usual tool chain works fine with no tweaking.

 Another reason for my approach is that I really like using `Rubymine` as my IDE for Ruby.
 The latest versions of